tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

 during the propagation is described** :ref:`here <rotation_during_propagation>`.

-Outside of the propagation, these quantities can be obtained directly from the :class:`~tudatpy.numerical_simulation.environment.RotationalEphemeris` class, which is retrieved from a ``Body`` object using the
+Outside of the propagation, these quantities can be obtained directly from the :class:`~tudatpy.numerical_simulation.environment.RotationalEphemeris` class, which is retrieved from a :class:`~tudatpy.numerical_simulation.environment.Body` object using the
 :attr:`~tudatpy.numerical_simulation.environment.Body.rotation_model`.
 Below, an example is shown on how to extract rotational properties for the Earth outside of a propagation (assuming a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object, named ``bodies`` has been created):